directvt/docs/readme.md

 # TermXS API Documentation

-Welcome to the TermXS API documentation repo.
+Welcome to the TermXS API documentation repository.